tomosewe/blog/content/posts/getting-started-with-webpack-react-and-hot-reloading.md

 >
 > - [How to Create a React app from scratch using Webpack 4](https://www.freecodecamp.org/news/part-1-react-app-from-scratch-using-webpack-4-562b1d231e75/)

 This is essentially a **TLDR** of the first post.
 Compressed to just the tasks you need to get up and running.
-Follow along and all will work in the end.
+Follow along and all will work out in the end.

 Let's start!